TrickfireRobotics/gazebo-simulations/CONTRIBUTING.md

 ### `robot-sim/` - Simulation

-The ROS 2 workspace containing the Gazebo Fortress simulation packages.
-Built with `colcon` inside the Dev Container.
+The ROS 2 workspace containing the Gazebo Harmonic simulation packages.
+Built with `colcon` via the native pixi environment or the Dev Container.

 **Packages:**
 - `<robot>_bringup` - launch files